isebasus/Archive/README.md

 * Stackoverflow

 ### 📋 Licensing
 This project is licensed under the MIT license.
-I hope others can learn from my code, but you know who your are if you shouldn't be looking at this code (aka Dr. Long Students).
-Other than that, all of this code is completely original and you can modify anything as much as you wish!
+I hope others can learn from my code, but you know who you are if you shouldn't be looking at this code (aka Dr. Long Students).
+Other than that, all of this code is completely original and you can modify anything as much as you want!